olliefr/ounit-simple-test/README.md

 All was quiet in the deep dark wood.
 The Gruffalo found OUnit and the unit tests were good.
-And the Mouse got paid a lot.
+And the Mouse got hired as a consultant by a hedge fund.

-As you can see, i like to plagiarise and i suck at poetry, too.
-But now, at least, i know how to unit test my OCaml code.

-:squirrel:
+:shipit: :rocket: